ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

     while (!visited.isEmpty()) {

-      // poll is basically pop.
+      // poll is basically pop from the first.
 It removes first element in the queue

       Node current = visited.poll();